 One of the key deliverables of Phase 1 was the planning and design of the multi-use trail which will run the full 16 km of The Meadoway.
 The conceptual alignments for the multi-use trail were evaluated through a Municipal Engineers Class Environmental Assessment (Schedule C), which received approval by the Ministry of Environment, Conservation and Parks (MECP) in January of 2020.
-In support of the project's active transportation and connection's objective, implementation of one of the exiting trail gaps at Highland Creek (Section 5) was prioritized for implementation.
+In support of the project's active transportation and connection's objective, implementation of one of the existing trail gaps at Highland Creek (Section 5) was prioritized for implementation.
 The Highland Creek trail gap spans 1.8 km between Ellesmere Road and Orton Park Road to the west and Neilson Road to the east.
 It includes a bridge crossing over the Highland Creek and a boardwalk over a wetland on the east side of the river.
-It also will connect with the Upper Highland Pan Am Path which is currently under construction and when complete will allow users to travel south to the Lake Ontario waterfront with connecting links to Great Lakes Waterfront Trail and Rouge National Urban Park.
+It also will connect with the Upper Highland Pan Am Path which is currently under construction and when complete will allow users to travel south to the Lake Ontario waterfront.

-In order to advance the work in an expeditated manner implementation of the Section 5 trail has advanced in two phases.
+To advance the work in an expedited manner, implementation of the Section 5 trail has advanced in two phases.
 Phase 1 is on TRCA lands and starts at Ellesmere Road and Orton Park Road and extends east across Highland Creek.
-Since award of Contract #10033680 on February 3, 2021, work has been underway on Phase 1 and is expected to be completed in Spring of 2022.
-Anticipated completion for Phase 2 works is expected in late summer/early fall of 2022, with CSL Group Ltd the successful bidder for Contract #10036549 awarded on October 22, 2021.
+Since award of contract in February 2021, work has been underway on Phase 1 and is expected to be completed in Summer of 2022.
+Phase 2 works were awarded in October 2021 and are anticipated to be completed in late summer/early fall of 2022.

-A summary of deliverables completed in 2021 to advance active transportation include: Section 5 - Phase 1
+A summary of deliverables completed in 2021 and 2022 to date to advance active transportation include:

-- City of Toronto Tree Permits approved and received; - Approvals to proceed with construction received by Hydro One Network Inc. (HONI) and Infrastructure Ontario (IO);
+Section 5 - Phase 1

-- Full execution of agreements with contractor; - Site preparation (e.g., tree tagging and clearing, site mobilization, signage, etc.); - Notifications to Councillor and flyer drops circulated to nearby residents; - Shop drawings for major structures prepared by contractor and approved by engineering; - Terraseeding of Cell 1 in Tommy Thompson Park complete, in support of the required restoration and compensation works for trail construction through Highland Creek ravine; - Fabrication of pedestrian bridge and boardwalk with delivery tentatively scheduled for January 2021; - Construction of west bridge abutment, with east abutment to be constructed in January 2022; - Temporary bridge over the Highland Creek installed to provide access for construction of east bridge abutment and boardwalk feature; - Installation of proposed interim erosion protection on east side of Highland Creek; - Installation of remaining erosion and sediment control, perimeter fencing and tree protection on east side of Highland Creek; - Excavation and installation of granular base for trail including proposed switchback from Military Trail to HONI access; - Installation of entrance at Military trail, resting node, armourstone retaining wall, switchback, and paving of base course from Military Trail to HONI entrance. - Completion of approximately 900 m of multi-use trail; and,
+- City of Toronto Tree Permits approved and received; - Approvals to proceed with construction received by Hydro One Network Inc. (HONI) and Infrastructure Ontario (IO); - Full execution of agreements with contractor; - Site preparation (e.g., tree tagging and clearing, site mobilization, signage, etc.); - Notifications to Councillor and flyer drops circulated to nearby residents; - Shop drawings for major structures prepared by contractor and approved by engineering; - Terraseeding of Cell 1 in Tommy Thompson Park complete, in support of the required restoration and compensation works for trail construction through Highland Creek ravine; - Fabrication of pedestrian bridge and boardwalk with delivery tentatively scheduled for Spring 2022; - Fabrication, delivery and installation of permanent bridge over Highland Creek; - Fabrication of boardwalk with delivery in March and installation scheduled for late March/early April 2022; - Construction of bridge abutments and approach ramps on either side of Highland Creek; - Temporary bridge over the Highland Creek installed to provide access for construction of east bridge abutment and boardwalk feature; - Installation of proposed interim erosion protection on east side of Highland Creek; - Installation of remaining erosion and sediment control, perimeter fencing and tree protection on east side of Highland Creek; - Excavation and installation of granular base for trail including proposed switchback from Military Trail to HONI access; - Installation of entrance at Military trail, resting node, armourstone retaining wall, switchback, and paving of base course from Military Trail to HONI entrance; - Completion of approximately 900 m of multi-use trail; and, - Topsoil and seeding of disturbed areas.